akka/akka/akka-docs/src/main/paradox/testing-typed.md

 ### Testing other effects

-The `BehaviorTestkit` keeps track other effects you can verify, look at the sub-classes of `akka.typed.testkit.Effect`
+The `BehaviorTestkit` keeps track other effects you can verify, look at the sub-classes of `akka.testkit.typed.Effect`

  * SpawnedAdapter
  * Stopped